-UN Secretary-General António Guterres on the UN Reform
+Video: UN Secretary-General António Guterres urges action on global challenges

 UN Secretary-General António Guterres has made proposals to reform the United Nations since the beginning of his term in January 2017.
 To improve the delivery of our mandate, the United Nations is making sweeping changes in the following areas: